vmware-tanzu/cross-cluster-connectivity/README.md

   exist, with support for services type LoadBalancer.
 For the sake of this doc, assume `cluster-a` and `cluster-b` exist and both of these Clusters belong to the `dev-team` namespace on the management cluster.
-- The images referenced in these files are not publicly available.
-The images can be built using `make build-images`.
-Until the team finds a home for images, you'll need to push them to your own registry and update the deployments accordingly.
 - If you're using `kind`, you'll need to BYO your own load balancer.
   Consider using [MetalLB](https://metallb.universe.tf).